Northern Mariana citizenship and nationality

 The Marianas archipelago of the Northern Pacific contains fourteen islands located between Japan and New Guinea on a north–south axis and Hawaii and the Philippines on an east–west axis.
 Inhabitants were Spanish nationals from the 16th century until the Spanish–American War of 1898.
 As Guam became a territory of the United States the Northern Marianas were sold to Germany in 1899.
-The Northern Mariana Islands were a German protectorate until 1919, when they became part of the South Seas Mandate, administrated by Japan.
+The Northern Mariana Islands were a German protectorate until 1919, when they became part of the South Seas Mandate, administered by Japan.
 At the close of World War II, the Marianas became part of the Trust Territory of the Pacific Islands.
 In 1975, the Commonwealth of the Northern Mariana Islands became a self-governing territory.
 In 1986, the Marianas came under the sovereignty of the United States when the trusteeship ended and US nationality and citizenship was conferred on the inhabitants of the territory.